netzkern/butler/docs/templateSyntax.md

 butler{<expr>}
 ```

+## Where can I use templates?
+- Filenames
+- Directories
+- Text files (.html, .md, .txt, .cshtml, .cs, .js ...)

 ## Custom variables
 You can specify custom variables in the `butler.yml` file.
 They can be accessed by `butler{ .Vars.company }`.